This Sparkling Rhubarb Margarita recipe is a perfect balance of sweet, tangy, and fizz that is a mark of a delicious cocktail!

 - 2 cups chopped rhubarb (fresh or frozen)

 - 3/4 cup (6 oz.) rhubarb simple syrup (see above)

 - 1-2 cups (8-16 oz.) cava, brut, or other dry sparkling wine

 Place rhubarb, sugar, and water in a medium sauce pan and bring to a strong simmer.
 Reduce heat and simmer for 10-15 minutes.
-Allow to cool and refrigerate until needed.
+Allow to cool, strain (reserving liquid and discarding solids*) and syrup refrigerate until needed.